Distributions defined by q-supernomials, fusion products, and Demazure modules: Distributions defined by -supernomials

 \subsubsection{The probabilistic setup for the $a$-restricted case}

-It is clear that the same experiment describes the $a$-restricted case when we consider only the outcomes with total sum $S_\vL=a$.
-That is, for the $a$-restricted case the underlying occupancy distribution is $\vB_\vL\,|\,S_\vL=a$, i.e. the distribution of $\vB_\vL$, conditioned to have $S_\vL=a$.
-In order to have a succinct wording for the ``most important" restricted cases we make the following definition (Cf.~\eqref{eq:mean-tensor}). \begin{dfn} We call the $a$-restricted cases with $a=\Exp(S_\vL)$ (resp.~$a=\Exp(S_\vL)\pm \tfrac 12$) \emph{central}. \end{dfn} This terminology is justified on the one hand because the distribution of $S_\vL$ is symmetric around $\Exp(S_\vL)$, and on the other hand, by the strong law of large numbers, we have $\pas$ as $\tfrac 1N \vLn \ra (a_1 , \ldots , a_m)$:
+The same experiment as in \autoref{sec:experiment-unrestricted} describes the $a$-restricted case when we consider only the outcomes with total sum $S_\vL=a$.
+That is, for the $a$-restricted case the underlying occupancy distribution is $\vB_\vL\,|\,S_\vL=a$, i.e.~the distribution of $\vB_\vL$ conditioned by $S_\vL=a$.
+In order to have a succinct wording for the ``most important'' restricted cases we make the following definition (Cf.~\eqref{eq:mean-tensor}). \begin{dfn} We call the $a$-restricted cases with $a=\Exp(S_\vL)$ (resp.~$a=\Exp(S_\vL)\pm \tfrac 12$) \emph{central}. \end{dfn} This terminology is justified due to the symmetry of the distribution of $S_\vL$ around $\Exp(S_\vL)$, and their central importance due to the strong law of large numbers,